-What is Tororo in Japanese Cuisine?
+What is Tororo in Japanese Food Culture?

-Seen in Washoku, or Japanese cuisine, “Tororo (とろろ)” is a food familiar to every Japanese person.
+Seen in Washoku or Japanese cuisine, Tororo (とろろ) is a food familiar to every Japanese person.

 Tororo (とろろ: Grated Japanese Yam)

-For Tororo, those root vegetables are grated raw using a fine-mesh flat grater or crushed and ground in a mortar called “Suri-Bachi (すり鉢)” until smooth paste consistency.
+For Tororo, those root vegetables are grated raw with a flat fine-mesh grater or crushed and ground in a mortar called Suri-Bachi (すり鉢) until smooth paste consistency.

-Nonetheless, Tororo is known as healthy, nutritious food and is rich in vitamins and minerals such as vitamin B1, vitamin C, calcium, and potassium.
+Nonetheless, Tororo is known as a healthy, nutritious food and is rich in vitamins and minerals such as vitamin B1, vitamin C, calcium, and potassium.

 Tororo Jiru (とろろ汁: Grated Yam Soup)

-When Japanese people hear Tororo, the first thing that comes to many people’s mind is probably “Tororo Jiru (とろろ汁)”, literally grated yam soup.
+When Japanese people hear Tororo, the first thing that comes to many people’s minds is probably Tororo Jiru (とろろ汁) or grated yam soup.

-The yam soup is eaten on its own, but many people like to eat it with “Mugi-Meshi (麦飯: rice mixed with barley grains)”, pouring the yam broth into a bowl of the barley rice.
+You can enjoy the soup on its own, but many people like to eat it with Mugi-Meshi (麦飯: rice mixed with barley grains), pouring the broth into the bowl.

-By the way, the former soup dish is called “Sui-Toro (吸いとろ)”, while the latter rice bowl dish is known as “Mugi-Toro (麦トロ)”.
+By the way, the former soup dish has the name of Sui-Toro (吸いとろ), while the latter rice bowl dish is generally known as Mugi-Toro (麦トロ).

-It is also used in udon and soba noodle soup, as well as being eaten with tuna sashimi slices.
+It is also used in udon and soba noodle soups and goes well on tuna sashimi slices.

-And such usage, pouring Tororo into something is called “Yamakake (山かけ)”.
+And such usage, pouring Tororo onto something, is generally called Yamakake (山かけ).

 (Reference Page: Wikipedia とろろ )